OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 **3.5 Billing details**

 If you use any of XING's paid services, XING will collect and use your billing details such as your credit card or bank details for billing and payment purposes.
+If you select credit card as your method of payment and pay with your MasterCard or Visa credit card (not American Express), XING S.à r.l. shall process your billing data along with any other details required for billing purposes (e.g. name and billing address).
+In such cases, XING AG and XING S.à r.l. shall process your data in accordance with applicable Luxembourg law, in particular the Law of 2 August 2002 on the Protection of Persons with regard to the Processing of Personal Data.
+XING S.à r.l. shall not process your data in any other cases, including if you choose a payment method other than credit card.
 To the extent required, your billing details are sent to, collected and processed by service providers such as credit card companies in order to process payments.
 Your billing details are saved in order to process payments for automatic user account extensions.

 **4\.
 Visibility of your Profile to Non-Members of XING**

 Under "Privacy" you can set the level of your Profile's privacy at any time.
 This means that you decide whether to increase your level of privacy or opt in favour of more visibility online, enabling more exposure of your profile for potential business partners.
 When you register, your default privacy settings rather promote the spirit of networking.
 The data contained in your profile is visible to non-members of XING and traceable by search engines on the Internet.
 This, however, does not include personal contact details such as e-mail addresses or phone numbers.

-If you signed up to XING before 17.08.2007 the following regulation continues to apply:
+If you signed up to XING before 17/08/2007 the following regulation continues to apply:

 Your profile is preset to be invisible to non-members of XING and not traceable by search engines on the Internet.
 You can, of course, adjust these settings at any time.
 However, please note that if you do release your profile to non-members or search engines, this will automatically mean that the following sections of your registration data are displayed to non-members of XING: First name, last name, professional status, position (title), previous companies and positions, industry, country, state and city of your company